A Closer Look at Deep Policy Gradients: Introduction

 This state of affairs suggests that it might be necessary to re-examine the conceptual underpinnings of deep RL methodology.
 More precisely, the overarching question that motivates this work is:

-The specific focus of this paper is on deep policy gradient methods, a widely used class of deep RL algorithms.
+Our specific focus is on deep policy gradient methods, a widely used class of deep RL algorithms.
 Our goal is to explore the extent to which state-of-the-art implementations of these methods succeed at realizing the key primitives of the general policy gradient framework.